statamic-rad-pack/starter-kit-photographer/README.md

 <!-- /statamic:hide -->

 ## Features
-- Galleries collection to show off your work
+- Show your work with the galleries collection
-- Private galleries to share photo-sessions with your clients
+- Share photos with private galleries
-- Categorize your galleries with the categories taxonomy
+- Categorize galleries with the categories taxonomy
 - Interactive categories filter linking to the taxonomy term page
-- Responsive images for fast load times
+- Responsive and lazy-loaded images for fast load times
+- Build trust with client testimonials
-- Page builder with blocks for galleries, bio, forms, and more
+- Page builder with blocks for galleries, bio, testimonials, forms, and more
 - Pricing cards
 - Inquiry form
 - Clean & modern design